sf105/sttp-book/chapters/testing-techniques/README.md

 Although this phase can also be done by humans, this is an activity that we can easily automate.
 As we discussed before, we can (and should) write a program that runs our software and executes the test cases.

-> As a side note, in industry, the term _automated software testing_ is
+{% hint style='tip' %}
-> often related to the execution of test cases; in other words, JUnit code.
+As a side note, in industry, the term _automated software testing_ is often related to the execution of test cases; in other words, JUnit code.
-> In academia, whenever a research paper says _automated software testing_,
+In academia, whenever a research paper says _automated software testing_, it means automatically designing test cases (and not only the JUnit code).
-> it means automatically designing test cases (and not only the JUnit code).
+{% endhint %}

 {% set video_id = "pPv37kPqvAE" %}